 Obviously this command is fake, since no file exist in the temporary directory we have just created.
-However,
+The protocol-level referenced in this command is described in the standard macro $(cmt_cvs_protocol_level)$ .

-4. This action actually triggers the cmt\buildcvsinfos2.sh script, which simply receives in its argument the module name onto which we need information.
+4. This action actually triggers the CVS pluggin installed in the loginfo CVS metafile.
+A default pluggin is provided by CMT implemented as a shell script, cmt\buildcvsinfos2.sh, which simply receives in its argument the module name onto which we need information.
 This information is obtained by scanning the files into the repository, and an answer is built with the following syntax: